-As the Xbox winner in the final, the world No 1 took on the PlayStation winner, Man Utd's Kyle Leese (KyleLeese_), winning 6-2 in the Grand Final, in London on 28-29 March and broadcast live on Sky Sports and the Premier League's digital channels.
+As the Xbox winner in the final, the world No 1 took on the PlayStation winner, Man Utd's Kyle Leese (KyleLeese_), and won 6-2 in the Grand Final in London on 28-29 March, with the event being broadcast live on Sky Sports and the Premier League's digital channels.

 The road to the Final